MichaelBironneau/stpl/README.md

 *Latest version 0.15*

-Alternative implementation of authentication tokens for use with Tornado web server.
-For long-living authentication schemes where we want the tokens to survive server restarts, the current implementation is inadequate.
+The original idea was to have an alternative implementation of authentication tokens for use with Tornado web server that survive server restarts and that are always timestamped.
 Here we create a reusable timestamped encrypted property list that can be used for such purposes, for example storing the UserId and Ip Address in a timestamped, encrypted cookie.
 Our design loosely follows that of Microsoft's .ASPXAUTH cookie.

 Our implementation guarantees: